How to Write a Philosophy Paper: 7 Steps & Full Examples

 1. How do I start my philosophy paper?

-Start with a clear, engaging introduction .
-State the philosophical problem or question and then your thesis-the position you will defend in the paper.
+Start with the philosophical problem or question, then state the thesis you will defend in the paper.

 2. How should a philosophy paper be structured?